Skip to Main Content

 What does a 1st Assistant Director do in Japan?

-The 1st AD runs the set — managing the shooting schedule, coordinating all departments, and ensuring the director focuses on creative decisions.
-In Japan, the 1st AD also navigates the country's formal production hierarchy, manages relationships with temple and shrine authorities, and ensures cultural protocols are respected.
+The 1st AD runs the set.
+They drive the shooting schedule, line up every department, and free the director to focus on creative calls.
+In Japan, the 1st AD also works within the formal production hierarchy.
+They handle ties with temple and shrine authorities and see that cultural protocols are respected.

 What's the difference between 1st and 2nd AD?